-Sr. Category No. of No. of

-No Complaint Complaint

-s filed s pending

-during the as on the

-financial end of the

-year financial

-year

-1. Child labour/ 0 0

-forced labour/

-involuntary

-labour

-2. Sexual 0 0

-Harassment

-3. Discriminatory 0 0

-Employment
+Sr. No. Category No. of Complaints filed during the financial year No. of Complaints pending as on the end of the financial year 1.
+Child labour/ forced labour/ involuntary labour 0 0 2.
+Sexual Harassment 0 0 3.
+Discriminatory Employment 0 0